graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

   :linenos:

 In this case the DataSet is a trivial one.
-It constructs a base DataSet from a single TensorFlow constant, and then maps the output of that DataSet into a pair of tensors.
+The program constructs it from a single TensorFlow constant, and then maps its output into a pair of tensors.
 It then arranges for the DataSet to be repeated indefinitely.

-After the DataSet is constructed, the two data feed queues are constructed.
+After the DataSet is created, the two data feed queues are constructed.
 The ``IPUInfeedQueue`` takes the DataSet as a parameter.

 The ``IPUOutfeedQueue`` has extra options to control how it collects and outputs